Are you planning to visit Macedonia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Macedonia.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Macedonia

-In Macedonia the power plugs and sockets are of type F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Macedonia the power plug sockets are of type F. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Macedonia?

-In Macedonia the power plugs and sockets are of type F. Check out the following pictures.
+In Macedonia the power plug sockets are of type F. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type F.

 Buy a power plug (travel) adapter